Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Improved boundary conditions

-with limitations \eqref{lim_l_R_mp} at inner boundaries in the approximation of radiation heat conduction.
-As well as for the spectral diffusion approximation, if to equate $U_{{\rm P}}^{-} =U_{{\rm P}}^{+} $ and partial time derivatives in \eqref{EQ__59_}, then the opportunity to correctly calculate radiation propagation in problems with initial data discontinuity will be lost.
+with limitations similar to the limitations \eqref{rep_l_t} and \eqref{rep_l_s}, at inner boundaries in the approximation of radiation heat conduction.
+As well as in the equation \eqref{Sb_nu}, if one equate $U_{\text{P}}^{-} =U_{\text{P}}^{+} $ and partial time derivatives in the equation \eqref{S_b}, then the ability to correctly calculate radiation propagation in problems with initial data discontinuity will be lost.